camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

 ## Reporter Identifier

 Metrics are reported with an identifier of the reporting party.
 This identifier allows to attribute reports to individual engine instances when making a metrics query.
 For example in a cluster, load metrics can be related to individual cluster nodes.
 By default the process engine generates a reporter id as `<local IP>$<engine name>`.
-The generation can be customized by implementing the interface {{< javadocref page="?org/camunda/bpm/engine/impl/metrics/MetricsReporterIdProvider.html" text="org.camunda.bpm.engine.impl.metrics.MetricsReporterIdProvider" >}} and setting the engine property `metricsReporterIdProvider` to an instance of that class.
+The generation can be customized by implementing the interface {{< javadocref page="?org/camunda/bpm/engine/impl/history/event/HostnameProvider.html" text="org.camunda.bpm.engine.impl.history.event.HostnameProvider" >}}
+and setting the engine property `hostnameProvider` to an instance of that class.

+{{< note title="Heads Up!" class="info" >}}
+The
+{{< javadocref page="?org/camunda/bpm/engine/impl/metrics/MetricsReporterIdProvider.html" text="org.camunda.bpm.engine.impl.metrics.MetricsReporterIdProvider" >}}
+interface and the corresponding `metricsReporterIdProvider` engine property have been deprecated.
+{{< /note >}}

 ## Disable Reporting